Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- This season Samuel has 73 catches (on 115 targets) and leads the 49ers with 1,310 receiving yards (81.9 per game) while hauling in six touchdowns.
+- Samuel has been targeted 115 times and has 73 catches, leading the 49ers with 1,310 yards (81.9 ypg) while scoring six touchdowns this season.

 - Samuel has seen the ball thrown his way eight times in the red zone this season, 13.6% of his team's 59 red zone pass attempts.